SAS companies benefit from rather flexible tax rules that are advantageous for entrepreneurs when it comes to taxing profits.

 SAS: Taxation of profits

-The tax rules governing SAS companies are flexible and advantageous for entrepreneurs.
-The articles of association play a major role in defining the applicable tax regime.
+Simplified joint-stock companies (SAS) enjoy flexible and advantageous tax rules for business owners.
+With a certain amount of freedom, the articles of association play a major role in defining the applicable taxation.
 Here's everything you need to know about the taxation of your SAS.

 Taxation